bcc-code/bcc-media-platform/README.md

 ## Services

-BrunstadTV is split into different services which are responsible for different parts of the application.
+BCC Media is split into different services which are responsible for different parts of the application.

 ### [Jobs](./backend/cmd/jobs)